bfcamara/bfcamara.com/content/posts/2020/2020-10-01--the_fear_of_public_speaking.md

 before the presentation.
-But then, a few minutes after the presentation starts, everything returns to a normal state, unless there are some issues with the presentation itself, like a laptop crash, or the projector is broken, or anything else that doesn't follow the plan, an in that case a lot of stress arises.
+But then, a few minutes after the presentation starts, everything returns to a normal state, unless there are some issues with the presentation itself, like a laptop crash, or the projector is broken, or anything else that doesn't follow the plan, and in that case a lot of stress arises.
 The root causes for these feelings might be: **fear to fail publicly, fear to be negativelly commented, fear to be vulnerable, fear to be judged, fear to not know the answer**, etc. Today, **if someone is on a stage, that person deserves my